NoFussComputing/itil_runbooks/docs/projects/itil/runbooks/glpi/plugins/form_creator_new_form.md

 }
 ```

 `<system name>` can be any value that you wish as it is designed to be used by your automations.
-The only reserved keys in this dictionary are `itil_category` and `task_category` which are used for the ticket creation process.
+The only reserved keys in this dictionary are `itil_category`, `solution_text` and `task_category` which are used for the ticket creation process.

 !!! info
     We use `glpi`, `ipam` and `notification` as the system names. `notification` is a "special" that is used to create a ticket for the purposes of notifying a user.